 There are plenty of benches dotted around the grounds, and people were sitting down, enjoying a snack or reading a book.
 It’s undoubtedly a tranquil haven to relax and unwind at the weekend.

 Chelsea Physic Garden Information

-To find out more visit the Chelsea Physic Garden Website.
-Check online for opening times and ticket prices which are around £13.50 per adults and children under five can go in for free.
-At the moment you need to book your ticket in advance online.
+To find out more, visit the Chelsea Physic Garden Website.
+Check online for opening times and ticket prices which are around £13.50 per adult, and children under five can go in for free.
+At the moment, you need to book your ticket in advance online.
 The address is 66 Royal Hospital Road, Chelsea, London SW3 4HS.
 The closest station is Sloane Square (District and Circle Lines).
 I hope you enjoy your visit to this beautiful garden.
 It’s a must for all plant and garden lovers!